doc1oo/LovelyComposerDocs/index_en.rst

 The button on the right is the playing speed of the arpeggio (number of bars per page). x1 plays 1 bar per page, x2 plays 2 bars per page, and x4 plays 4 bars per page.
 When grayed out, the value of "Number of bars per page" in the music settings is used.

-The buttnos are as follows in order from left to right.
+The buttons are as follows in order from left to right.

 * **Up and down arrows** ...
 Upside down pattern
 * **L** ...
 Arpeggio length (L = Length ... note based)